Strategic Procurement Division

 Purchasing Terms And Conditions

-The "City" shall accept the item(s) on the twentieth (20th) business day after the date of receipt of the item(s) by the "City" unless prior to the twentieth (20th) day, the City of Houston Purchasing Agent or his/her designee delivers a notice to the "contractor" stating the reason(s) why the item(s) have not been accepted.
+The City shall accept the item(s) on the twentieth (20th) business day after the date of receipt of the item(s) by the "City" unless prior to the twentieth (20th) day, the Chief Procurement Officer (CPO) or his/her designee delivers a notice to the Vendor stating the reason(s) why the item(s) have not been accepted.

 This Contract shall be construed and interpreted in accordance with the applicable laws of the State of Texas and City of Houston.
 Venue for any disputes relating in any way to this Contract shall lie exclusively in Harris County, Texas.